 You can order charts horizontally by their values:

-2. Enhancing the pie chart with the illustrated data legend
+2. Enhancing a pie chart PPT with the illustrated data legend

 For cases when you have to present numerical data in one chart, you can apply such legend illustration by adding category icons and adjusting the chart colors: